 The new GCSE English Language qualification is UNTIERED i.e. the higher and foundation tiers no longer exist.
 ALL pupils will sit exactly the same paper.
 All assessments allow candidates to access the full grade range of A-G.

 How is the English Language course assessed?

-20% of the course is assessed through non-examination assessment (oracy work) 80% of the course is assessed in the final examinations.
-We will enter ALL year 10 pupils for GCSE LANGUAGE at the end of year 10 ie. May/June 2017.
+20% of the course is assessed through non-examination assessment (oracy work)80% of the course is assessed in the final examinations.

 An overview of the key units:

 Non-Examination Assessment